NikSchaefer/dev-discords/README.md

 ## Contributing

-You can add new discords in the data.json in src/data.json Data will be auto sorted you can put it anywhere in the array
+You can add new discords in the discords.json in the home directory Data will be auto sorted you can put it anywhere in the array

 follow the same format and make sure invite link is permanant

+see CONTRIBUTING.md for more information

 ## Credit